The Black Wall Street story is one of the most tragic episodes in the history of Jim Crow America.

 Entering Greenwood on the pretext of searching for Rowland, the Lynch Mob ended up destroying the bastion of Black success that had sprung up around it.

-The story of Black Wall Street remains one of the most inspirational and devastating parts of Jim Crow history, and Greenwood continues to be a model of what can be achieved when an oppressed community works together to create an alternative Universe in which they can prosper against all odds.
+The Black Wall Street story remains one of the most inspirational and devastating parts of Jim Crow history, and Greenwood continues to be a model of what can be achieved when an oppressed community works together to create an alternative Universe in which they can prosper against all odds.